Indrajith1901/1x3-Router-Design-and-Verifcation/README.md

 To store packets based on the relevant address given by the source LAN.

 ## Verification
 Verification was done using system verilog and UVM framework.
 Various constraints were added to limit the randomized values to meaningful values.
-Explicit bins were added for coverage and regressive testing was done using different test cases which simulated a small packets, medium packets and Large packets.
+Explicit bins were added for coverage and regressive testing was done using different test cases which simulated small packets, medium packets and Large packets.